Who is my Library Liaison/Subject Specialist?

 Can I recommend a book, DVD, video or other type of material for the Library to purchase?

 Yes.
 The Library welcomes faculty recommendations for augmenting our collection.
 Our Purchase Recommendation form allows you to request all materials other than DVDs and videos.
-Our DVD/Video Purchase Recommendation form allows you to request media items.
+Our Video Request/Reserve form allows you to request media items.
 For additional information, please visit our Collections page.

 How can I put my course texts and materials on reserve for students?

 Materials placed on reserve (such as books, CDs, or DVDs) can be library-owned or instructors' personal copies.
 The Library can purchase items; if you need materials to be ordered, please request them as soon as possible.
 Please note the the Library does not usually purchase textbooks, so you might consider placing a personal copy on reserve for your students.
 An Online Reserve Request Form can be submitted via the web.

 Printed copies of reserves materials are available for student use (normally for two hours) in Reserves, Periodicals, & Microform, on the Fourth Floor, East Wing of the Oviatt.
 Additional reserves are in the Teacher Curriculum Center in the Library's lower level, and in Music & Media in the East Wing of the Second Floor.

 At your request, materials may be made available online for student use.
 Only your students can use these materials, as electronic reserves are password-protected.
 More information about the course reserves process may be found at our How to Put Materials on Reserve page.